 I have a list of people I wouldn’t mind hearing from again.
 In reality, this list exists only in my own mind, and “wouldn’t mind hearing from” sounds oddly formal.
-Let’s just say that if I had a chance, I would connect again, even if briefly.
+Let’s just say that if I had a chance, I would connect again, even briefly.

-This list includes those who endured endless hours of philosophy classes in cold classrooms with me, those who shared a quick smoke between class periods, my former teenage crush and his friends with whom I spent long boring weekend just “hanging out”, friends from elementary school and the many other people who were, at one point or another, part of my childhood, teenage years and the life I left behind in France.
+This list includes those who endured endless hours of philosophy classes in cold classrooms with me, those who shared a quick smoke between class periods, my former teenage crush and his friends with whom I spent long boring weekends just “hanging out”, friends from elementary school and the many other people who were, at one point or another, part of my childhood, teenage years and the life I left behind in France.

-The last time I saw most of them was on a hot day of June 2001, when we all we gathered in front of our high school to receive the prestigious Baccalauréat exam results, posted not online but on the doors of the lycée.
+The last time I saw most of them was on a hot day in June 2001, when we all we gathered in front of our high school to receive the prestigious Baccalauréat exam results, posted not online but on the doors of the lycée.
 This French rite of passage marks the transition from high school to university, from adolescence to adulthood.
 Tears were shed, excitement shared and drinks were had.
 My little group of friends and I had all passed.
 We were free to start a new life.
-We all had plans: some were moving to Paris to attend university, other had signed up for two years of prépa to tackle competitive entrance exams to les grandes écoles.
+We all had plans: some were moving to Paris to attend university, and others had signed up for two years of prépa to tackle competitive entrance exams to les grandes écoles.

 We would stay in touch, it went without staying.

 I had chosen to run away from Nantes.
 I found an internship in Hong Kong, and I arranged for distance courses with my university in Paris.